-To better serve our patients and meet the number of requests we receive daily, we are looking for more pet therapy volunteers to join the Paws for Hope Program.
+To better serve our patients and meet the number of requests we receive daily, we are looking for more pet therapy volunteers to join the Pet Therapy Program.
 If you have a dog that loves people and has a calm temperament, consider volunteering with us at Orlando Health.

 First, determine if you meet eligibility requirements:

 1. Registered with one of the following national organizations